mstark/eve_open_api/docs/CharacterApi.md

 api_instance = EVEOpenAPI::CharacterApi.new

 characters = [EVEOpenAPI::Array<Integer>.new] # Array<Integer> | The character IDs to fetch affiliations for.
-All characters must exist, or none will be returned.
+All characters must exist, or none will be returned

 opts = {
-  datasource: "tranquility", # String | The server name you would like data from
+  datasource: "tranquility", # String | The server name you would like data from }
-  user_agent: "user_agent_example", # String | Client identifier, takes precedence over headers
-  x_user_agent: "x_user_agent_example" # String | Client identifier, takes precedence over User-Agent
-}

 begin